 Journal of Communication

-Manuscripts meriting review will be read anonymously, usually by two referees.
-In most instances, authors can expect decisions on their work within 120 days.
+Manuscripts considered to fit the interests of JoC will be sent out for external review, usually by two or three anonymous referees.
+In most instances, authors can expect decisions on submissions within 120 days.
 Because manuscripts receive expert review, and because the Editorial Board of JoC is international in scope, this time may vary.
 The Journal retains the right to make changes in accepted manuscripts that (in the opinion of the editor) do not substantially alter meaning as well as for grammatical, stylistic and space considerations.